When Is Alimony/Spousal Support Paid?

 - Rehabilitative alimony: This is the most common form of alimony payment.
 It is awarded for a finite period, and its purpose is to give the recipient a sufficient amount of time to obtain or restore the necessary skills or education to become self-supporting.

-The attorneys at Reinstein, Glackin & Herriott, LLC, in Bowie, Maryland, have successfully resolved many alimony/spousal support issues in divorce cases across the state of Maryland.
+The attorneys at Reinstein, Glackin & Herriott, LLC, in Annapolis, Maryland, have successfully resolved many alimony/spousal support issues in divorce cases across the state of Maryland.
 Alimony/spousal support is a complex process that can’t be explained in a single page.
 We invite you to call our firm and describe your situation in detail.
 Chances are good that we can help put this problem to rest.